Robbbo-T/Ampel360XWLRGA/README.md

 ```

 **Important Notes:**

 - This JavaScript code is a simplified illustration.
 You'll need to adapt it based on the specific structure of your rendered Mermaid diagram and the JavaScript environment you're using.
 - The exact way to extract the tooltip text from the Mermaid `click` command will depend on how you're rendering the diagram.
 You might need to parse the generated SVG or use a Mermaid API function if available.
+- Consider using a JavaScript library like `tippy.js` or `popper.js` to simplify tooltip creation and management.
+They often handle positioning, styling, and other complexities for you.

+By implementing this type of interactivity, you can make your QEE schematic diagram much more informative and user-friendly, allowing users to explore the details of each component without cluttering the main diagram.

+## Disclaimer

+**This project is a conceptual design and virtual prototype.** It is intended to explore the potential of advanced technologies in aerospace engineering and is **not intended for physical production at this stage.** The designs, specifications, and simulations presented in this repository are based on theoretical models and projections and may not reflect the actual performance or characteristics of a physically realized system.

+## Call to Action

+We invite researchers, engineers, and enthusiasts to explore this repository, contribute to the project, and join us in shaping the future of aviation.
+For inquiries, collaborations, or feedback, please contact [Your Contact Information].

+- This JavaScript code is a simplified illustration.
+You'll need to adapt it based on the specific structure of your rendered Mermaid diagram and the JavaScript environment you're using.
+- The exact way to extract the tooltip text from the Mermaid `click` command will depend on how you're rendering the diagram.
+You might need to parse the generated SVG or use a Mermaid API function if available.